mahmoudhlal/ListingApp/README.md

 # ListingApp
-## Listings app that implements MVVM architecture using Kotlin, Hilt-Dagger, Coroutines, Retrofit2, DataBinding and Clean Architecture.
+## Listings app that implements MVVM architecture using Kotlin, Hilt-Dagger, Coroutines, Retrofit2, Navigation Component, DataBinding and Clean Architecture.

 #### The app module has following packages: